GPS 33°53'47.9"N 35°28'44.5"E

 - Al sultan Brahim, luxury dining downtown

-Take for example Yazan Halwani.
-He was born a few years after the civil war officially ended, but he could still feel the impact of the war and the fractures of the fact that the city had been divided in two parts and into different neighborhoods.
+Yazan Halwani is a street artist born in Beirut a few years after the civil war officially ended.
+But he could still feel the impact of the war and the fractures of the fact that the city had been divided in two parts and into different neighborhoods.
 The first logos that were found on the walls in Beirut, were drawn by militias, as a form of propaganda.
 As he felt there was no space for culture, he decided to do something different.
 He wanted to create art that was meaningful to the city and so he was the first to swim against the stream.
 Meanwhile, other artists followed his path.
 Some even say that their graffiti brings Beirut alive.